cainam/cainam.github.io/docs/compiling_envoy_proxy_on_musl_aarch64.md

 a simple go build of istio/pilot/cmd/pilot-discovery

 ## what remains to be done
-* improve the ld wrapper script, esp. to avoid hardcoded libraries
 * verify again the WORKSPACE modifications to reduce them further again

 ## conclusion